Celebrating Bucky throughout BFI’s 40th Anniversary

 As we move forward in this decade of space exploration, many are asking the question, “Are we ready for changing paradigms?
 Are we ready to say good-by to archaic standards and ecologically unsustainable ways of living?”

-To propel us forward into the future, the disruptive geodesic dome was, perhaps, Buckminster Fuller’s greatest contribution.
-A futurist and visionary thought leader without boundaries, Buckminster Fuller’s vision was to make the world work for 100% of humanity by making humanistic-designed shelter affordable ‒ not just for some, but for everyone ‒ perhaps, our greatest challenge in creating the Utopian future envisioned by Fuller?
+Perhaps, our greatest challenge is to create the Utopian future envisioned by Buckminster Fuller?
+To propel us forward into the future, the disruptive geodesic dome was, perhaps, Fuller’s greatest contribution.
+A futurist and visionary thought leader without boundaries, Bucky’s vision was to make the world work for 100% of humanity by making humanistic-designed shelter affordable ‒ not just for some, but for everyone.

 Bucky understood the principles of sacred geometry that lends the geodesic dome unsurpassed strength.
 Composed of inter-connected triangles, the American Institute of Architects has called the geodesic dome, “the strongest, lightest and most efficient means of enclosing space known to man”.

 Found everywhere, including space, is a more recent scientific discovery of interlocked carbon molecules.
 Resembling the spherical configuration of Fuller’s geodesic domes ‒ these molecules have been aptly named, Fullerenes or Buckyballs.
 In 2010, NASA’s Spitzer (infrared space telescope) first confirmed spotting buckyballs in remnants of a white-dwarf star.

 You are invited to join BFI in celebrating their 40th Anniversary!
 Visit BFI to learn about helping make their year-end campaign a success.